AdityaCoppisetti/robotic-arm/journal.md

 believe it or not the hand drawn motor mount i made previously was not that far off in terms of dimension so i made it PROPER proper ykwim.

+all together it looks something like this -